Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

  my_var = 1
  my_list.append(my_var)
  my_list.remove(my_var) # or del my_list[index] or my_list.pop(index)
+ # using 'del' keyword
+ del my_list[0] # or even with slicing like, del my_list[2:4]
+ # del statement can also be used to delete a variable/data-structure

  # acessing element
  var_1 = my_list[0]
  var_2 = my_list[1]